inauthentic/inauthentic/README.md

 ### Howdy! 🤠

+### 😄 Current Projects
+1. NauticalAIO | Automation using GoLang and AI/ML.
+2. PersonalsOnly | Networking and Cloud Computing.
+3. [Name] Tech | Networking with full automation.

 <!---
 inauthentic/inauthentic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.